saksh01mino/Detecting-Ransomware-using-Machine-Learning-Models/README.md

 # Dataset

 The implementation starts with the gathering of data from UCI BitcoinHeistRansomwareAddressDataset.
-The dataset consists of 10 attributes anf the number of instances are 1048575.
+It consists of  The dataset consists of 10 attributes anf the number of instances are 1048575.
 The features of the dataset are:

 address: String.
 Bitcoin address.